Mercenary chief's forces advance toward Moscow as Putin vows harsh punishment for rebellion leaders

 Ukrainians hoped the Russian infighting would create opportunities for its army to take back territory seized by Russian forces.

-Ukrainian President Volodymyr Zelenskyy said Moscow is suffering “full-scale weakness” and that Kyiv was protecting Europe from “the spread of Russian evil and chaos.”
+Ukrainian President Volodymyr Zelenskyy said Moscow was suffering “full-scale weakness” and that Kyiv was protecting Europe from “the spread of Russian evil and chaos.”

-In his speech, Putin called the actions by Prigozhin, whom he did not mention by name, a “betrayal” and “treason.”

 Prigozhin said his fighters would not surrender, as "we do not want the country to live on in corruption, deceit and bureaucracy."